 Cardinal Tagle said that he was invited to speak before scholars because he was also a scholar from grade school until he earned his doctorate degree.
 This drew the applause and interest of the scholars and parents present during the ceremony.

 He lauded the SM Foundation Scholarship Program as the “greatest legacy of the Sy family”.

 “This is an investment not in land or property but in people and their lives.
 If you invest in people and lives, you are investing in the future of a whole nation and this will be the greatest legacy of the family,” Cardinal Tagle said.

 He also stressed that education is not based on how much a person knows but on the quality of his character.
 “From what you learn, from the skills that you acquired, from the vision imparted to you, hopefully, you become a person, a true person with a purpose in life.
 And part of knowing who you are is knowing the direction that God has given to you,” he said in his keynote message.

 A better society

 He also challenged scholars to contribute to a better world as the intent of education is to make everyone better human beings.
-“Family, country, benefactors and in this case, the SM Foundation, everyone is helping out to produce a better you.
-That better you is not for you to keep or hide or to consume by yourself.
-That better you is supposed to be a contribution of everyone to produce a better society, a better humanity and a better world,” he said.
+“Family, country, benefactors, and in this case, the SM Foundation, everyone is helping out to produce a better you.
+That better you are not for you to keep or hide or to consume by yourself.
+That better you is supposed to be a contribution of everyone to produce a better society, better humanity, and a better world,” he said.

 “And those who availed themselves of education should forge a better future for the whole of society not only for themselves and for their families, but for the wider society.”